cyclr/docs/Nice-CXOne-authentication.md

 - Register an Application to receive a Client ID and Client Secret.
 - Get an Access Key ID and Access Key Secret.

-Your Client ID and Client Secret can be obtained through the [application registration](https://developer.niceincontact.com/Documentation/ApplicationRegistration) process and will be provided by CXOne.

 Your Access Key ID and Access Key Secret can be obtained by: